Firefighter injured while battling Miami Gardens storage building blaze

 MIAMI GARDENS, FLA.
-(WSVN) - A firefighter was injured while battling a fire at a Miami Gardens storage facility.
+(WSVN) - A firefighter is recovering after he was injured while battling a fire at a Miami Gardens storage facility.

-Officials said several people were inside the building when a storage unit burst into flames.
+Officials said several people were inside the building when a storage unit inside burst into flames.

 The fire spread to two adjacent units.

-A firefighter was transported to an area hospital for evaluation after sustaining a minor injury.
+The firefighter, who was not identified, sustained a minor injury and was transported to an area hospital for evaluation.

 No other injuries were reported.